deadlydog/deadlydog.github.io/_posts/2019-10-15-Examples-of-setting-up-Serilog-in-Console-apps-and-ASP-Net-Core-3.md

 If you haven't already, go checkout the [Sample.Serilog GitHub repository](https://github.com/deadlydog/Sample.Serilog) for full examples of setting up Serilog in console and ASP.Net Core applications.
 Fork it and play around with other sinks, enrichers, and configuration changes.
+If you would like anything else documented, clarified, or shown, [open an issue](https://github.com/deadlydog/Sample.Serilog/issues).

 Happy coding!